OrsayDev/OrsaySuite/README.md

 # OrsaySuite
-Data analysis in Nionswift using Hyperspy
+Data analysis & drift correction in Nionswift using Hyperspy

 ## Installation